ucdavisdatalab/workshop_introduction_to_the_command_line/instructor_notes/michele_fall_2023.md

 ```
 $ ls Zotero
+$ ls valhalla_california
 ```

-Let's get even more information using flags
+Let's get even more information using flags.
+Use a flag by adding `-` and then a character or string of characters

 l = long listing format
 h = human-readable (not H)